ePADD/epadd/README.build.txt

 The epadd project contains primarily the frontend screens for the application (in the WebContent directory) and creates a deployable WAR file. epadd-launcher bundles up the epadd.war into a standalone, runnable jar using an embedded Tomcat server.

+3. To run automated test cases, go to epadd-launcher and type mvn -f pom-test.xml test